Help for the symptoms of a nervous breakdown.

 Available Treatment Options for Nervous Breakdowns

-Conventional treatments once signs of a nervous breakdown are observed usually consist of anti-depressants or other psychiatric medications.
+Conventional treatments once signs of a nervous breakdown are observed by a physician usually consist of prescribed anti-depressants or other psychiatric medications.
 These can have serious side effects as they are high schedule drugs.
-Prescription drugs alone do not offer a comprehensive treatment for any psychiatric or stress related condition.
+Prescription drugs alone do not offer comprehensive treatment for any psychiatric or stress-related condition.
 It is important to seek help in managing the conditions that led up to the breakdown.
 This is best done by consulting a psychologist.

 More Information on Mental & Emotional Nervous Breakdowns